Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Defining the bulk-local deformation as a finite system: type I operator algebra

 where $M_*$ is a UV cutoff scale, which for us is proportional to $\frac{1}{y_T L}$ right after the first, pure $T\bar T$ segment of our 4-part trajectory.
 In an energy eigenstate, we obtain for (\ref{eq-OO-E-basis-finite})

 where $f(\{Q_i\}$ depends on the detailed content of the dual seed CFT (e.g. in the D1-D5 theory, it includes $Q_1$ and $Q_5$ dependence).

 In \cite{Hartman:2018tkw}, at the large-N level (meaning large-$c$ in 3 bulk dimensions), the operator $(\mathcal{OO})_{c=\infty}$ was defined by subtracting self-contractions, retaining the leading term in the OPE of $\mathcal{O}(x)\mathcal{O}(y)$ as $x\to y$ that is not the identity and that survives in the strict $c=\infty$ theory.
-Our goal is to approximate this in a finite-$c$ theory.
+Our goal is to approximate this in a finite-$c$ theory, including the subtraction of the would-be divergent contribution to \eqref{eq-OO-finite-c-expansion-coefficient-interaction}.
 In our explicitly regulated system, the Hilbert space is of course different from the large-$c$ one in \cite{Hartman:2018tkw}.
-Below in \S\ref{sec:boundary-prescription}, we will spell out the prescription to match correlators in the regime where GR + EFT applies.
-We can define the operator $\langle n|\mathcal{OO}|m\rangle$ by hand to match the correlators of GR + EFT to very good approximation at large but finite $c$.
+Below in \S\ref{sec:boundary-prescription}, we will spell out the prescription to match correlators in the regime where $GR + EFT + \dots$ applies.
+We can define the operator $\langle n|\mathcal{OO}|m\rangle$ by hand to match the correlators of $GR + EFT + \dots$ to very good approximation at large but finite $c$.
 This is a brute force method, but the essential point is that it is well-defined thanks to the power of the $T\bar T$ deformation to serve as an explicit regulator by cutting off the real spectrum in a calculable way \cite{Smirnov:2016lqw, Cavaglia:2016oda}.

 Altogether, the operator \eqref{eq-OO-E-basis-finite} and, given appropriate subtractions, the deformation \eqref{eq:deformation-schematic-draft}, are well defined in the full theory.
 This will be constructed by hand to complete the duality and microstate count of \cite{Coleman:2021nor}.
 The full theory with mattter is not as readily exactly solvable at finite $c$ as in the case of $T\bar T+\Lambda_2$.
 This befits the system of interest, with sufficiently rich dynamics to realize large-radius gravity probed by light quantum fields.
 Still, below we will find methods to calculate physical quantities of interest, finding agreement on the two sides of the duality.